ModUDuke/experiments/chapter1.md

 #I use regular expressions to allow for multiple spellings of answers.

 ex() %>% check_output('"[L|l]uminance+?"',
 missing_msg = "Solution1 is incorrect.
+Please write out your answer.
 Make sure it is in string format and printed in the console")

 ex() %>% check_output("1.45+?",
 missing_msg = "Solution2 is incorrect.
 Make sure to divide the WePhone10S's specification by the UniverseS10's specification")